How-To Select A Trolling Motor For Perfect Control

 For trolling motors, it’s best to power with high-quality deep-cycle marine batteries.
 This is due to the design of deep-cycle batteries, which allow for a steady, slow release of power over time.
 As a result, this type won’t damage your new trolling motor.

 When you shop for batteries, buy the best you can afford with the highest ampere-hours (Ah).
 Using a battery that’s a bit over-sized is always better than an under-sized one.

-This important battery rating can help you estimate how long a battery will last on you motor.
+This important battery rating can help estimate how long a battery will last.
 Do this by matching the Ah rating on the battery(s) to your motors amp draw.
 Most trolling motors list their amp draw as the amount of current the motor uses as it operates at max speed.